 Nausea and vomiting are very common symptoms in the pediatric population.
 Whether presenting in the emergency department or in an outpatient clinic, they are a frequent reason for parents and caregivers to seek medical attention.
-As a result, they have a significant impact on healthcare costs.

 Vomiting is defined as the vigorous oral expulsion of the gastric or intestinal contents associated with increased intra-abdominal pressure.
 Oral regurgitation refers to the effortless, usually postprandial, emesis of food content.